How to Get Over Your Ex – You Do NOT Still Love Him

 - Realizing that you’re never going to do that thing together: the future blurs and no longer has a clear trajectory.

 - Empty space.

 If things ended suddenly if you didn’t see it coming if you never got the respect of an explanation (whilst I maybe here doing a victory dance on your behalf that that person is out of your life) you may get stuck.
 How to get over your ex is not just a mission of letting go of the past.
 It is understanding that closure is one-sided: and that the work to get through this and heal is going to come from you, not a miraculous explanation from them.

 ‘Empty palm phase’ is what I like to call the immediate stages after a break up where you have to confront having ABSOLUTELY NOTHING going on in your love life.
 It’s where you’ve had a breakup and no one new has come in yet.

 In the end, being single can be wildly invigorating: at the start, it’s usually mortifying and scary.
 It is like leaving your house without your coat on 24/7.

 When things feel a bit ‘empty’ and the mind has space to wander it isn’t really surprising that you go back to thinking about your ex.
 Confronting just your empty headspace, and becoming comfortable with that, feels infinitely harder.

 So you start to think about what could have been.
-You think that maybe you’ll bump into them again one day.
+Maybe you’ll bump into them again one day?
 Your mind distorts the past.
 You romanticize them.
 The cruel things they said are forgotten.
 You forget how lonely you felt in their company.
 You put the memory of them on a pedestal that no guy off of dating apps is going to be able to match up to.